Exploring Private-led Adaptation Financing Opportunities in Hong Kong

 Project Description

-Examining private finance mobilisation for climate adaptation in Hong Kong has noteworthy implications for business practices and policymaking.
-This UROP will investigate the possibility of Hong Kong becoming a centre for private-led adaptation finance by utilising its proficiency in finance and professional services while developing its capabilities as an emerging green finance centre.
-The objective of this project is to understand the potential mechanisms for supporting adaptation finance and the obstacles that could impede this potential.
+Investigating the mobilisation of private finance for climate adaptation in Hong Kong has significant implications for business practices and policy formulation.
+This UROP aims to delve deeper into Hong Kong's potential to become a hub for private-led adaptation finance by leveraging its strong expertise in finance and professional services, while also enhancing its role as an emerging green finance centre.

 Supervisor